afnom/missing-semester/_2025/open_source_dev_with_git.md

 Let's suppose you have a new project and you want to set it up so that other people can contribute.
 What things do you need to get started?

-The most important thing is the `README`, which is what every Git forge shows on the landing page of the repository.
+The most important thing is the `README.md`, which is what every Git forge shows on the landing page of the repository.
 Describe what the project is, what it does, some cool features and provide usage examples or instructions on how to run/use it.
 Remember that this is the first impression your project will make, so if you want to attract users it's worth making it look nice.

 You may want to add an issue template and a contribution guide to help people who are new.